-A monitor wizard icon displays next to event log entries in the VSA and in Live Connect.
-Hovering the cursor over the monitor wizard icon of a log entry displays a wizard.
-The wizard enables you to create a new event set criteria based on that log entry.
+Select a log entry, then click the Setup Event Log Monitor to create a new event set criteria based on that log entry.
 The new event set criteria can be added to any new or existing event set.
 The new or changed event set is immediately applied to the machine that served as the source of the log entry.
 Changing an existing event set affects all machines assigned to use that event set.
 The monitor wizard icon displays in: